r-lib/clock/tests/testthat/_snaps/posixt.md

     Output
       [1] NA

+# `ambiguous = x` retains the offset of `x` if applicable

+    Ambiguous time due to daylight saving time at location 1.
+Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # <posixt> op <duration>

     no applicable method for 'add_milliseconds' applied to an object of class "c('POSIXct', 'POSIXt')"